IIT-Madras-DSAI-Department/end-semester-project-abhijeet-2125/README.md

 > **Scope (as per assignment brief):**
 > Give an introduction to your repository here: Eg. This repository contains a complete implementation for ...

----
+This repository contains those 3 things required.

 **Important Note:**
 1. TAs will evaluate using the `.py` file only.
 2. All your reports, plots, visualizations, etc pertaining to your solution should be uploaded to this GitHub repository

----

 ## 📁 Repository Structure

 * Describe your repository structure here.
-Explain about overall code organization.
+Explain about overall code organization just take and run tried to make as simple as possible

----

 ## 📦 Installation & Dependencies

-* Mention all the related instructions for installation of related packages for running your code here.
+* Mention all the related instructions for installation of related packages for running your code here. numpy,pandas,os,defaultcounter,matplotlib,time

----

 ## ▶️ Running the Code